Seasonal Foods to Integrate Into Your Healthy Diet This Fall

 The pulp and seeds of a pomegranate can offer a sweet-tart flavor to many autumn recipes, plus it’s rich in antioxidants.
 Here are a few health benefits to consider:

-Pomegranate can protect your body from free radicals, which are harmful toxins and responsible for premature ageing.
+Pomegranate can protect your body from free radicals, which are harmful toxins and responsible for premature aging.

 This tart fruit can help prevent blood clots, thanks to the antioxidants that act as a blood thinner.